rprakashg/blog/posts/build_iso_images_for_vpac.md

 ![setup_imagebuilder](../src/images/setup_imagebuilder.jpg)

 ## Building a standardized custom image for provisioning RHEL based systems that run virtualized protection and control applications
-Now that the imagebuilder server is configured and running we can now use it to build a standardized custom image with an anaconda kickstart file that automates provisioning RHEL based systems for deploying virtualization protection and control applications.
+Now that the image builder server is configured and running we can now use it to build a standardized custom image with an anaconda kickstart file that automates provisioning RHEL based systems for deploying virtualization protection and control applications.
 Lets now look at how we are going to achieve that.

 ### Defining a standardized base image
 First thing we will need to do is to define a standardized base image.
 We can achieve this by creating an ansible vars file.
 Image definition looks like the below yaml snippet.